Turkish Minister of Energy: Readiness of the first power unit of the Akkuyu NPP is 95%

 Alparslan Bayraktar, Head of the Turkish Ministry of Energy

-Nuclear energy is the focus of the Turkish authorities, the minister added.
+Nuclear energy is in the focus of the Turkish authorities, the minister added.
 This year, a decision is planned to be made on the construction of two nuclear power plants in Sinop and in the Thrace region.
 Negotiations are currently underway with Russia, South Korea and the United States.
 Ankara wants the new stations to be built using advanced technologies and at a favorable price.
 The Turkish authorities are also interested in training local personnel to service nuclear power plants.

 Read more materials on the topic: